 - Second, I married a Khasi man and on my visits to Shillong, I witnessed how all women wore Jainsems to work.

-- Lastly, on a routine window shopping trip to a local mekhala shop, the proprietor told me that customers for Mekhalas were decreasing; that her clientele were mostly older women & younger ones hardly came.
+- Lastly, on a routine window shopping trip to a local Mekhala shop, the proprietor told me that customers for Mekhalas were decreasing; that her clientele was mostly older women & younger ones hardly came.
 She shared that many weavers were not earning enough to hold on to weaving as their profession.
 This conversation was a turning point for me.

-I observed that most (young) women thought of Mekhalas as costumes or garments to be worn only on ocassions like festivals, stage performances or church.
-That’s when I realised I had to show them that this beautiful traditional attire can we strutted with grace everyday!
-So I started this Instagram account @mekhalamama as a visual diary of #ootd inspirations featuring the “Mekhala” – as my humble attempt to keep our traditional attire and (textile) art alive and relevant – especially to the younger fashion loving crowd.
+Mekhala Mama: I observed that most (young) women thought of Mekhalas as costumes or garments to be worn only on occasions like festivals, stage performances, or church.
+That’s when I realized I had to show them that this beautiful traditional attire can be strutted with grace every day!
+So I started this Instagram account @mekhalamama as a visual diary of #ootd inspirations featuring the “Mekhala” – as my humble attempt to keep our traditional attire and (textile) art alive and relevant – especially to the younger fashion-loving crowd.

-Sad to think that most people think so many times before buying a mekhala but won’t think twice before paying Rs.
+Sad to think that most people think so many times before buying a Mekhala but won’t think twice before paying Rs.
 2999 for a cotton t-shirt from Zara!
-I love these brands but it would also be nice to show some love to our local art and apparels.
-Sad to think that most people think so many times before buying a mekhala but won’t think twice before paying Rs.
+I love these brands but it would also be nice to show some love for our local art and apparel.
+Sad to think that most people think so many times before buying a Mekhala but won’t think twice before paying Rs.
 2999 for a cotton t-shirt from Zara!
-I love these brands but it would also be nice to show some love to our local art and apparels.
-As a Naga woman, and especially now as a mother of daughters, I realise the importance of passing on my identity & heritage.
+I love these brands but it would also be nice to show some love for our local art and apparel.
+As a Naga woman, and especially now as a mother of daughters, I realize the importance of passing on my identity & heritage.
 Our textiles fall in an exclusively female domain.

-How many traditional sets you own and where do you buy them from?
+R&L: How many traditional sets do you own and where do you buy them from?

-A LOT!
+Mekhala Mama: A LOT!
 I started the collection while I was still a college student.
-Of course traditional suits were expensive then as well – especially the really well woven ones.
+Of course, traditional suits were expensive then as well – especially the really well-woven ones.
 So I started this smart way of collecting them by asking my parents to buy me traditional suits on my birthdays & Christmas!
 Once I began to earn myself, I continued to invest in traditional suit pieces.
-When pregnant with my second child, I put on a lot of weight so I had to buy myself two large sized daily wear mekhalas.
-When people saw me going to work and dropping my kid to school in my Mekhala, people started gifting me mekhalas.
+When pregnant with my second child, I put on a lot of weight so I had to buy myself two large-sized daily-wear Mekhalas.
+When people saw me going to work and dropping my kid to school in my Mekhala, people started gifting me Mekhalas.

-What and Who inspires you, and how has your roots played a part in your statement making personal style?
+R&L: What and Who inspires you, and how have your roots played a part in your statement-making personal style?